 All non-Cambodians involved in SC/SCA, including Board members and officers in USA, are 100% volunteer, and pay their own travel and related expenses.
 SCA also has a project Manager in Cambodia, who is contracted from the SC management team in Pursat.

-The TASK.
 We currently empower rural villagers to create self-sustaining communities with clean water, wells, ponds, pumps, biosand filters, latrines, preschool buildings, school furniture, libraries, school books and teaching aids.
 We also provide a remote teacher allowance for preschool teachers in remote Bakan district.
 If you look at our 2014 report you will see some of the self-help programmes we have undertaken, which the villagers themselves have prioritised and asked for our assistance.
 We need more supporters so we can do more!

 SCA empowers communities through the self-help principle.
 It is their own community project, it is for them to decide which of their objectives shall be prioritised (since we often have multiple wish lists).
 It is the Cambodian villagers who must shoulder the work task and it is them who must accept the inevitability of taking control of their projects and maintaining their sustainability over the long term.
 It is on this understanding that all self–help projects are accepted.